 DRaaS vs Offsite Storage – Which is Better?

 With a growing threat of data breaches, businesses need to do more than ever before to protect valuable data.
 The question then is: ‘Is Offsite Storage a good Disaster Recovery strategy?’
 To answer that question with a broad statement wouldn’t be truthful to the complexity of enterprise IT and the varying levels of outages.
-The best way for me to answer this question is to give a brief yet informative overview of Disaster Recovery-as-a-Service (DRaas) vs Offsite Storage (Backup) and compare the two objectively.
+The best way for me to answer this question is to give a brief yet informative overview of Disaster Recovery-as-a-Service (DRaaS) and then compare DRaaS vs Offsite Storage (Backup) objectively.

 DRaaS has been quickly adopted by the industry.
 Research from Gartner indicated that by the end of 2018, more organisations would be using Disaster-Recovery-as-a-Service than traditional recovery services.